The best cars we drove in 2020 - Roadshow

 1984 Volkswagen GTI is the daddy of all hot hatchesSee all photos

 For most of us who are fortunate enough to review cars for a living, 2020 has been an off year as far as memorable drives go.
 There have been some fabulous new models released, but with the pandemic, it's been tougher to make the most out of drive opportunities.
 That's especially true for someone like me who lives in metro Detroit, land of the flat, straight, potholed road.
-That makes it all the more amazing that the best car I drove this year wasn't some hyper-expensive or crazy-powerful new luxury or sports car, it was a humble old hatchback that seemed to be painted with a brush: a 1984 Volkswagen Rabbit GTI.
+That makes it all the more amazing that the best car I drove this year wasn't some hyperexpensive or crazy-powerful new luxury or sports car, it was a humble old hatchback that seemed to be painted with a brush: a 1984 Volkswagen Rabbit GTI.

 Kindly loaned to me out of the automaker's own collection, this little buzzbomb was hardly a blue-ribbon example, but that made it seem all the more honest and exploitable -- I could flog it, no kid gloves required.
-With just 90 horsepower, this VW is one of the least-powerful cars I've driven in many years, yet it's also one of the cars that goaded me to drive the it hardest, and the one that left me smiling the most.
+With just 90 horsepower, this VW is one of the least powerful cars I've driven in many years, yet it's also one of the cars that goaded me to drive it the hardest, and the one that left me smiling the most.

 Yes, the GTI is front-wheel drive, but it's got a fabulously adjustable chassis and amazingly direct manual inputs.
 The keenness of this little Rabbit's responses and the sheer amount of road feedback it mainlines to the driver is simply unavailable in a new production car -- there are too many layers of insulation and complexity in a modern automobile, too many other priorities like safety and comfort.
 The auto industry may have forgotten how to build a car like this 36-year-old rascal, but I won't soon forget what it's like to drive one.